Everything PR News

 The AI Platform Citation Source Index 2026 ranks the 50 domains AI engines actually cite.
 The findings should change how every PR team builds a media list.
 Reddit is #1.
 Wikipedia is #2.
 Forbes is #5.
 Business Insider is #7.
 The traditional PR tier-one — Fortune, Fast Company, Harvard Business Review — appears far lower in AI citation share than in traditional PR authority rankings.
 A placement that generates enormous human readership may generate minimal AI citation impact.
 A Reddit thread that generates no earned media coverage may generate significant AI citation impact.

-This doesn't mean abandoning traditional tier-one outlets.
+This does not mean abandoning traditional tier-one outlets.
 It means adding a second dimension to list-building: AI citation authority, not just human readership authority.
 A good 2026 media list maps both.
+The thesis on what this means for the "tier-one" frame specifically is in The Death of the Tier-One Media List.
+The tactical how-to for building the list itself is in How to Build a Media List from Scratch.

 The Newsletter Layer

 Newsletters have become a significant citation source for Perplexity and, increasingly, for other engines.
 Substack-published journalism from credentialed writers — not brand newsletters, but editorial newsletters — earns AI citation at rates disproportionate to their subscriber counts.
-A PR team that doesn't maintain a newsletter-layer targeting strategy is missing citation opportunities that don't exist in traditional masthead coverage.
+A PR team that does not maintain a newsletter-layer targeting strategy is missing citation opportunities that do not exist in traditional masthead coverage.
+See How to Pitch a Newsletter Writer in 2026 for the operating mechanics.

 What to Add to Every Media List